eArmada8/kuro_dlc_tool/README.md

 # Trails through Daybreak DLC table maker for custom costumes

-This is a small collection of scripts to write t_costume.tbl, t_dlc.tbl and t_item.tbl (and optionally t_shop.tbl) for making costume mods in Trails through Daybreak NIS America release.
+This is a small collection of scripts to write t_costume.tbl, t_dlc.tbl and t_item.tbl (and optionally t_shop.tbl) for making costume mods in Trails through Daybreak NIS America release (PC) and Ys X NIS America release (PC).
+The making of tables in Kuro no Kiseki II CLE (PC) release has been tested, although not extensively.
 Other platforms / CLE releases are not tested, so YMMV.

 ## Credits